gregbuehler/mongodb-express-redux-mithril-universal-start/README.md

 ## Configuration

+1. Site folder is for the customization and configuration.
+   Change the variables as you wish.

-Use `.env` to set environment variables.
+2. Or Use `.env` to set environment variables.
 Here are some good ones:

 ```
 MONGO_URI=mongodb://localhost/myfarkensweetapp
 TOKEN_SECRET=kittyonth4keyb04rdME0W!ksjdhfwpeoir
 PORT=3000
 ```

+## Choose between browserify or webpack

+   site/config/environment has config.useWebpack option.

+   If true, webpack is used.
+You should run `npm run build` to build using webpack

+   If false, browserify is used instead.
+You don't need to run `npm run build`

 ## To change the bootstrap theme:

 Open style/bootstap.less.
 Change the theme name 'paper' to others.

 ## When the bootstap style is not applied:

 check if the style is not commented out in style/bootstrap.less.
 If so, remove the comment line of the style you want to use.